Wichita County Small Claims Court cases are heard in 5 courthouses in Wichita County.

 Who is the judge in a Small Claims Court case?

-A Justice of the Peace for Wichita County hears small claims court cases for Wichita County.
+The justice of the peace for Wichita County presides over small claims court actions for Wichita County.

 Can I file my case in small claims court?

 A plaintiff cannot demand more than $10,000 in their action.
 (Texas Government Code 28.093).
-Small claims parties can only recover money.
+Another restriction of small claims court is that a plaintiff can only seek monetary relief (an award of money).
 You cannot seek injunctive relief.
 For example, you could sue a dry cleaner for ruining your clothes and ask for money to replace the clothes, but you cannot ask the judge for an order for the dry cleaner to repair your clothes.
 This type of relief would be injunctive relief.